project-march/ProjectMarch/doc/using_the_march_exoskeleton/using_the_gait_generator.rst

 `safety controller <https://wiki.ros.org/pr2_controller_manager/safety_limits/>`_ will allow at any point in time.
 The axis is -max_effort to max_effort.
 This plot contains two lines, one for the maximum negative effort, and one for the maximum positive effort.
-If your gait does not approach either the max velocity or the soft limits, the lines will be constant at -max_effort and +max_effort, at at top and bottom of your graph respectively.
+If your gait does not approach either the max velocity or the soft limits, the lines will be constant at -max_effort and +max_effort at the top and bottom of your graph respectively.

 If a joint comes close to the max_velocity you will see peaks in your max_effort plot.
 If you joint exceeds the max_velocity, the peaks will cross the zero line.
 This means that the safety controller will apply a minimal effort to